 When companies move to the cloud, they often experience many issues as with any new technology.
 For starters, the company may need to employ trained specialists with the expertise to implement cloud technology.
 Existing staff will inevitably need training on new systems, potentially slowing down the entire workforce.

-Long term, however, the benefits of cloud migration far outweigh the negatives and can save companies considerable amounts of money.
+In the long term, however, the benefits of cloud migration far outweigh the negatives and can save companies considerable amounts of money.

 Being Heard Above the Noise